Do you support the recovery of people affected by trauma?

 - 'Survive & Thrive' is a 3 day training programme delivered via the NES Psychology trauma team designed to allow staff to facilitate a psychoeducational group for people who have been affected by trauma.

-Below you will find links to further information about recent training events.
+Below you will find links to further information about past training events.

 Cognitive Therapy for Moral Injury in PTSD Webinar